fadden/CiderPress2/FileConv/Gfx/SuperHiRes-notes.md

 No SCB data is stored, because lines are always 320 mode, and each line has its own palette.

-### PNT/$0000: PaintWorks Packed ###
+### PNT/$0000: Paintworks Packed ###

-The PaintWorks format is briefly described in the file type note:
+The Paintworks format is briefly described in the file type note:
 ```
 +$000 / 32: color palette (16 entries, two bytes each)
 +$020 /  2: background color
 +$022 /512: 16 QuickDraw II patterns, each 32 bytes long
-+$222 /nnn: packed graphics data
++$222 /nnn: packed 320-mode graphics data
 ```
+The pixel data is compressed with PackBytes.
 The file type note says, "the unpacked data could be longer than one Super Hi-Res screen".
-The height and length are not explicitly stored, so you're expected to just unpack data until there's nothing left to unpack.
+The image height is not explicitly stored, so you're expected to just unpack data until there's nothing left to unpack.

-There's a bit of strangeness around certain files that have 9 bytes left over at the end.

-[ TODO ]
+Two sizes of image have been found.
+The images on the Paintworks program and clip art disks are all 396 lines high (63360 bytes of pixel data).
+Some images found elsewhere are 200 lines high (32000 bytes).

+Some files have exactly 9 bytes left over at the end that appear to be PackBytes-compressed data for 4 blank lines, which would bring the total to exactly 400.
+Decoders should allow the file to be slightly longer than necessary.

+If unpacking the file yields an unexpected value, it may be a PNT/$0001 file with the wrong auxtype.
+Instances of truncated files have also been found.

 ### PNT/$0001: Simple Compressed Image ###